British T-class submarine: Mediterranean

-T-class submarines began to operate in the Mediterranean from September 1940 onward.
+T-class submarines began to operate in the Mediterranean from September 1940 onwards.
 This was the theatre in which the T class were most heavily engaged in operations and correspondingly suffered proportionately heavy losses.

-Operations in the Mediterranean posed several substantial challenges for British submarines and the T class in particular.
+Operations in the Mediterranean posed several substantial challenges for British submarines, and the T class in particular.
 Firstly, the Italian Regia Marina, almost uniquely among the Axis navies, had devoted a substantial amount of resources and training to anti-submarine warfare.
-Equipped with their own version of sonar, the ecogoniometro (ECG), possessing excellent escort vessels, and making extensive use of mines, the Italians were to prove the most successful of the Axis powers at destroying Allied submarines.
+Equipped with their own version of sonar, the ecogoniometro (ECG), possessing excellent escort vessels, and making extensive use of mines, the Italians were the most successful of the Axis powers at destroying Allied submarines.

 The Mediterranean Sea was also characterised by calm, shallow, and unusually clear waters compared to the North Atlantic.
-Submarines could often be spotted from the air even when submerged, and the shallow waters made deep diving to escape attack difficult or downright impossible.
-Having been designed for operations in the Far East, the T boats were substantially larger than the standard German Type VII U-boat, and thus they were more vulnerable to detection and mines.

-Conversely, the large sizes of the T-class boats gave them substantially greater endurance and range compared to the smaller standard Royal Navy submarines like the S and U classes.
-This allowed them to operate successfully from the British bases of Alexandria and Gibraltar, which were located at considerable distances from Axis waters.
+Submarines could often be spotted from the air even when submerged, and the shallow waters made deep diving to escape attack difficult or impossible.
+Having been designed for operations in the Far East, the T boats were substantially larger and more vulnerable to detection and mines than the standard German Type VII U-boat.
+However, the large sizes of the T-class boats gave them substantially greater endurance and range than the smaller standard S and U classes of Royal Navy submarines.
+This allowed them to operate successfully from the British bases at Alexandria and Gibraltar, a long way from Axis waters.